joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 5. **Enable** the setting **Allow Storage Sense**.
 6. **Enable** the setting **Configure Storage Sense Cloud Content dehydration threshold**
 7. Now we can provide the minimum number of days a cloud-backed file can remain unopened before Storage Sense dehydrates it back to Files on Demand, for example, **30** days since it was last accessed.
-8. **Close** the **Group Policy Management console**, as this is a Computer-based policy it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.
+8. **Close** the **Group Policy Management console**.
+As this is a Computer-based policy, it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.

 ![Storage Sense - Group Policy](/uploads/storagesense_gpo.png "Storage Sense - Group Policy")

 ### Configure Microsoft Teams Optimisations

-You can run Microsoft Teams in Azure Virtual Desktop, to do so you need to install as a Machine installer and set the WVD environment variable.
+You can run Microsoft Teams in Azure Virtual Desktop.
+To do so, you need to install as a Machine installer and set the WVD environment variable.

 **Install as Machine:**